 There is no denying that mother!
-(2017) has plenty to say, but what exactly is putting critics and audiences at odds.
-Some think it's over-indulgent, some think it's too artsy and should have been marketed as an indie, art-house film, and some went in, thinking it was supposed to be a slasher film featuring Jennifer Lawrence as a damsel in distress.
+(2017) has plenty to say, but what exactly is putting critics and audiences at odds?
+Some think it's over-indulgent, some think it's too artsy and should have been marketed as an indie, art-house film, and some went in thinking it was supposed to be a slasher film featuring Jennifer Lawrence as a damsel-in-distress.

-For the first hour, I'll admit, I was lost, somewhat expecting the film to inhabit a modern day Stepford Wives (1975) or Get Out (2016) vibe only to be pulled back into Aronofsky's chaotic, claustrophobic vision.
+For the first hour, I'll admit, I was lost, somewhat expecting the film to inhabit a modern day Stepford Wives (1975) or Get Out (2016) only to be pulled back into Aronofsky's chaotic, claustrophobic vision.
 What's allegorical?
 What's biblical?
 What's just the poetic skill of Aronofsky behind the camera —again— I cannot provide you with answers.
 In return, I'll detail the mini, emotional explosion I had about halfway through the film that put mother! into clearer focus.
 I'm riding on a frenzy of feelings having just seen the film, and I think — or at least am slightly suspicious — that mother! is a feminist, psychological thriller (emphasis on the feminism).
 It's also a body horror film with the emotional build-up of a David Lynch or David Cronenberg picture.
-So, yes, you're in for a ride if you happen upon mother! for a causal viewing; a cerebral, are-you-kidding-me ride.
+So, yes, you're in for a ride if you happen upon mother! for a causal viewing, a cerebral, are-you-kidding-me ride.

 Javier Bardem as Husband in mother!
 Paramount